celo-org/docs/blog/27-04-2023-Integrating-Python-with-Celo-Mobile-Wallet/Integrating-Python-with-Celo's-Mobile-Wallet.md

 ---
-title: Integrating Python with Celo's Mobile Wallet
+title: Integrating Python with Celo Mobile Wallet
 description: Explore the fascinating world of integrating Python with Celo's mobile wallet in this insightful article.
 authors:
   - name: Joshua Moses